dsehnal/CoordinateServer/CoordinateServer/README.md

     node build/server

+The server will then be running on `http://localhost:PORT/`, where `PORT` is specified in `build/ServerConfig.js` (default 1337).
+The default page will show documentation for the available queries.

-However, it is recommended to use a tool (such as [forever.js](https://github.com/foreverjs/forever)) that will keep the server running in case of unexpected crashes, spawning multiple instances, etc. Search Google for a solution that will suit your needs the most.
+It is recommended to use a tool (such as [forever.js](https://github.com/foreverjs/forever)) that will keep the server running in case of unexpected crashes, spawning multiple instances, etc. Search Google for a solution that will suit your needs the most.

 ## Command Line Mode